martinjzhang/AMT/README.md

 - Varying effect size (Figure 5c): `./amt/experiments/simulation_effect.ipynb` Skip the `Simulation` section and directly run the `Generate figures` section to have Figure 5b.

-## GWAS data on Parkinson's dicease
+## GWAS data on Parkinson's disease
+Unfortunately, the full data is not included due to its large size.
+Here we only provide the data for running the notebook for the full GWAS analysis.
+The data will be hosted online with the publication of the paper.
+Nonetheless, all results are recorded in corresponding notebooks.
 - Small GWAS (Table 2-3, Supp Table 1): `./amt/experiments/small_gwas_chr1.ipynb` Changing `chr1` to `chrx` (x=1,2,3,4) gives results on other chromosomes. `Compute fMC p-values` runs fMC and save the corresponding result, which also gives fMC running time. `Result analysis` prints fMC p-values for SNPs reported in the original paper. `Corresponding AMT result` runs `AMT` with the same MC samples.
 This is to check if AMT result is the same as fMC.
 This also gives the average number of MC samples `AMT` takes. `Directly run AMT` gives the running time of `AMT`, where the MC sampling is by actual permutation.
 - full GWAS: the experiment is done using python script `./amt/experiments/amt_gwas.py`.
 This may take an hour to run and the results are stored in `./results/GWAS/result_amt_alpha_0.1_rep0`, which gives running time and the average number of MC samples used.
 Analysis of the result is done using `./amt/experiments/parkinsons_analysis_full.ipynb`, which prints out all information of the SNPs reported in the original paper.